pangpang20/gaussdb-python/docs/basic/pgtypes.rst

 Composite types casting
 -----------------------

-GaussDB can adapt PostgreSQL composite types (either created with the |CREATE TYPE|_ command or implicitly defined after a table row type) to and from Python tuples, `~collections.namedtuple`, or any other suitable object configured.
+GaussDB can adapt GaussDB composite types (either created with the |CREATE TYPE|_ command or implicitly defined after a table row type) to and from Python tuples, `~collections.namedtuple`, or any other suitable object configured.